dmyersturnbull/dmyersturnbull.github.io/contents/guide/linux-setup.md

 - `compression=zstd:3` for SATA-connected HDDs.
 - `compression=zstd:3` for USB-connected drives.

+!!! bug

+    Sometimes filesystems cannot be mounted with `compress`, presumably for any number of reasons.

+!!! warning

+    Make sure to follow the steps below to verify that your `fstab` is valid and useable.

 ### Edit `fstab`

-Following these rules, the `fstab` for "Example scheme 1 – single-user workstation" might look like this:
+Following these rules, the `fstab` for “Example scheme 1 – single-user workstation” might look like this:

 ```fstab
 # filesystem     mount      type   options                            d p